What is happening in your car?

 - Intensive flashing with the direction indicators.

-- At low speeds the function can tension the seatbelts by activating the seatbelt tensioners, and also activate the Whiplash Protection System.
+- At low speeds RCW can tension the seatbelts by activating the seatbelt tensioners, and also activate the Whiplash Protection System.

 - If the car is stationary, the foot brake can be activated.